Ngineer101/minimalizt/src/content/blog/principles-for-ai-native-apps.md

 ## The Path Forward

 Building AI-native requires a mindset shift from "adding AI features" to "designing for AI."
-This means:

-- Treating embeddings and semantic search as infrastructure.
-- Designing data models with AI operations in mind from the start.
-- Building persistent state management for all AI interactions.
-- Creating security models that automatically cover AI operations.
-- Planning for temporal queries and conversation branching.

 The tools to support this are maturing quickly.
 Vector databases are becoming standard, and new frameworks are emerging for AI-native development.